December 12, 2023

 Because most tax deductions and tax credits are subject to eligibility requirements, the IRS typically expects certain documentations with your tax return to show that you’re qualified to claim them.
 This is why good tax recordkeeping is important (try not to use the “receipts-in-a-shoebox” method).

-Also keep in mind that the availability of any tax deduction or credit, along with their eligibility rules, is always subject to change, as Congress has the power to modify or eliminate them.
+Also keep in mind that the availability of any tax deduction or credit, along with their eligibility rules, is always subject to change, as Congress has the power to modify or eliminate them at any time.
 So it’s a good idea to check in with the IRS or a tax professional if you’re unsure about a certain deduction or credit.